 He may then repeat it.
 With small cones of moxa he might repeat it 5, 10, 50 or more times.
 (With practice he gets quite good at it!)
 This produces a gradual and consistent glow at that one point, which can make for a powerful treatment.

-Fiddling about with thousands of tiny rice cone-sized moxa punks is time consuming - and actually quite hard work.
-Also, because moxa punk smells, it's not always popular with the neighbours.
+Fiddling about with thousands of tiny rice cone-sized moxa punks is time consuming – and actually quite hard to do.
+Also, because moxa smoke smells, it’s not always popular with the neighbours.
 So many acupuncturists don’t do it.
 That’s a pity, because it’s so effective, often transforming a treatment.

 Larger cones obviously produce a stronger heat over a larger area.
 So they are not quite so specific.
 They are also used in some countries to produce a welt leading to a scar.
 For example, there are points on the back that the Chinese claim can cure asthma when scarred by moxibustion.

 In the West, any kind of scar from moxa is unpopular.
 In China, in the past, patients were more forbearing: indeed, for some treatments – eg asthma – they found that it worked best only if it did leave a small scar.